Do you offer water birth?

 What makes Night & Day Midwives different?

-We value the "it takes a village" approach to supporting families.
-On our team are doulas and a certified lactation educator.
+Our team includes doulas and a certified lactation educator.
 We also work alongside acupuncturists, massage therapists, counselors in the Whole Family Wellness office.
 We each have our area expertise, and we know that by providing you a team approach we can support you so much better than any of us on our own.

 Another unique aspect of our care is our special interest in the postpartum time.
 Often times most attention is spent on the birth, and for good reason.
 It's a big, exciting event!
 The birth, however, is a fairly short period time in comparison with the first few weeks with a newborn.
 Even if you are a seasoned parent, support is essential.
 We use our prenatal time together to help prepare you for parenthood.
 We are also available 24 hours a day with any concerns you have about breastfeeding and care of your newborn.
 We offer not only several visits in the early postpartum time, but also offer a 6 month postpartum follow-up.

 A birth doula is a person trained and experienced in childbirth who provides continuous physical, emotional and informational support to the mother before, during and just after childbirth.

 A doula monatrice is a doula who has completed midwifery training.
 She is able to act as a midwife while you labor at home by listening to the baby's heart beat, taking your vitals, and performing cervical exams, as needed.
 This can provide reassurance to families while they labor at home before going to the hospital.

 The word "doula" comes from ancient Greek, meaning "Woman's servant."
 Throughout history and in much of the world today, a cadre of women supports a woman through labor and birth, giving back rubs and providing continuous emotional support.
 Simply put, birth doulas know how to help a woman in labor feel better.

 What effects does the presence of a doula have on birth outcomes?